Graduate possibilities start with us

 Our Network Planning group is responsible for all aspects of planning the Queensland and interconnected transmission network which includes network analysis, demand and energy forecasting, operational advice and assessment of customer connections to Powerlink’s network.

 Our Design Solutions group is responsible for delivering cost-efficient and contemporary design solutions for Powerlink’s infrastructure including our substations and transmission lines, as well as protection, automation (monitoring and control), telecommunication and other auxiliary systems.
+Teams include our Substation Design team, Lines Design, Telecommunications Design and Secondary Systems Design.

-The teams you will have the opportunity to rotate through include:
+You’ll have the opportunity to rotate through:

 Our OT Cyber Security team protect Powerlink’s considerable asset base from a dynamic cyber security threat landscape.